Ircama/oled_wiringPi/README.md

 - `-k, --scl=NUM`: Specify the GPIO pin number for I2C SCL (Clock line); default is 23 (BCM GPIO23)
 - `-d, --delay=NUM`: Set the I2C timing delay for bit-banging operations; default is 5; le lower, the faster.
 Avoid 1 (too small) or numbers bigger than 10.
 2 or 3 look still good.

+Notice that the hw or sw I2C configuration of the device (set in config.ini) can be different from the usage of these GPIO ports, because this tool embeds an own software I2C stack.

 ### Display Control
 - `-n, --no-clear`: Prevent screen clearing before writing new content
 - `-s, --spacing=NUM`: Configure spacing between characters or elements (default is 1; it can also be 0)